nmshd/connector-manager/README.md

 }
 ```

-To archieve the same result with the excel sync just add the following line to the excel sheet:
+To achieve the same result with the excel sync just add the following line to the excel sheet:

 | id        | ... | modules\_\_coreHttpApi\_\_enabled | debug |
 | --------- | --- | --------------------------------- | ----- |